eficode-academy/kubernetes-katas/02-service-discovery-and-loadbalancing.md

 customnginx-3557040084-fw1t3   1/1       Running   0          49s
 ```

-* Verify the service and note the public IP address:
+* Verify the service and note the external IP (or URL) address:

 ```shell
 $ kubectl get services